otherjoel/tabloid/README.md

 # `#lang tabloid`: Clickbait programming in Racket

-This is a quick-and-dirty Racket implementation of [the Tabloid programming language][1] (hereafter “OG Tabloid”), using the basic techniques taught in [Beautiful Racket][2].
+This is a quick-and-dirty Racket implementation of Linus Lee’s [Tabloid programming language][1] (hereafter “OG Tabloid”), using the basic techniques taught in [Beautiful Racket][2].
 Tabloid is a simple language so it’s perfect for practing and demonstrating Racket’s language-oriented programming (LOP) features.

 The [website][1] and the [README][4] were the only things I consulted.
 This implementation can run the Fibonacci and factorial example programs, and generally gives the same results, but has not been exhaustively tested.
 Like the original, this was a 6- or 7-hour project on my part.

 Any contributions and comments are of course welcome.

+Thanks to Linus for this great project!

 [1]: https://tabloid.vercel.app
 [2]: https://beautifulracket.com